DrPraze/ArkCryptor/README.md

 # ArkCryptor
+Used as an example of very messy code
-Application that can be used to encrypt and decrypt files, lock folders, encrypt medias, conduct steganography, etc
+Application that can be used to encrypt and decrypt files, lock folders, encrypt medias, conduct steganography, etc.
+Incomplete